Diomandee/clarity-notes-archive/ideas/coding-standards.md

 ```

 ## Closing parenthesis
 Parenthesis should be closed in the same line if line is very short or at the same level as they were opened if what is inside parenthesis is more complex.
-For example
+For example:
 ```clarity
 ;; BAD
 (define-public (do-something-cool (userId uint))